slackapi/bolt-js/docs/_future/migrate_existing_app.md

 The CLI will create and install a new development app for you with its own App ID, allowing you to keep your testing changes separate from your production App).
 It will also start your app in local development mode (SocketMode) and turn logging on.

-Now you're ready to start adding (Functions)[bolt-js/future/built-in-functions] and (Workflows)[bolt-js/future/workflows] to your app!
+Now you're ready to start adding [Functions](bolt-js/future/built-in-functions) and [Workflows](bolt-js/future/workflows) to your app!

 ---
-### Updating your app configuration
+### Updating your app configuration {#update-app}

-You have probably made changes to your app’s configuration (adding a Function or a Workflow for example).
+You have probably made changes to your app’s manifest (adding a Function or a Workflow, for example).
 To sync your production app’s configuration with the changes you’ve made in development:

-* Authenticated the Slack CLI with your production workspace using `slack login`.
+* Authenticate the Slack CLI with your desired production workspace using `slack login`.
-* Head over to `./slack/apps.json` and make sure an entry exists for your production workspace with the current `app_id` and `team_id` of the workspace.
+* Head over to `./slack/apps.json` and make sure an entry exists for your workspace with the current `app_id` and `team_id` of the workspace.

 ```bash
 {